SharePointOscar/OscarTheChef/README.md

 * Sync time
 * Download the Chef Server version indicated in the script
 * Install Chef Server
+* Install Chef Web Management Portal
-* Create an admin user (this is helpful for when you sign into the web management console)
+* Create an admin user (this is helpful for when you sign into the web management portal)
 * Ensures services are up and running
 * Copy the private key to the chef server

-**Testing install**
-more soon..
+**The Node Script**

+* Does an apt update
+* Creates host entry to ensure chef-server.test is reachable

+**Testing**

+I'm working on it!